Table of Contents[Hide][Show]

 One thing that you shouldn’t skip though?
 The Marfa lights.
 I was ready for these to be an overhyped phenomenon.
 Instead, we were pleasantly surprised.
 A quick 20-minute drive from our hotel brought us to the Marfa Lights Viewing Center.
 We arrived before sunset and walked around.
 There was a little trail with all sorts of historical fact markers along it.
 A fascinating fact about the center: it was designed by local high schoolers!

 Now if you read online, tons of articles both debunk the lights and prove they are real.
 We experienced the lights.
-Random orbs floating around, blinking and bouncing.
+Random orbs floating around, blinking and bouncing against the night sky.
 The common debunk argument is that they are car lights, but we identified singles on areas with no roads.
 I’d conclude that theory is invalid.

 Looking for something free in Marfa to entertain you during daylight hours?
 Visit Donald Judd’s Works in Concrete for free Wednesday through Sunday at the Chinati Foundation.